 If you fly into or out of Wellington Airport, you might think you’ve stumbled into a film set.

 Weta Workshop has decorated Wellington Airport with an enchanting array of Middle Earth-themed sculptures and filming props.
 See if you can spot Gollum trying to catch a fish, a giant eagle carrying Gandalf on its back, a dragon emerging from its cave, and a pair of dwarven pillars.

 Filming location tours are available in many locations throughout New Zealand, most notably Wellington, Queenstown, and Christchurch.
 (The Christchurch tour visits Edoras, while the other tours stop at numerous local filming locations.)

 While no set pieces remain in these locations, the filming location tours help recreate the magic.
-Tour guides share movie stills showing what the destination looked like in the movies.
-Props and costumes are often available for great photo opportunities.
+For example, tour guides share movie stills showing what the destination looked like in the movies.
+In addition, props and costumes are often available for great photo opportunities.
 And, best of all, many of the guides played as extras in the films!
 Nothing is more fun than hearing behind-the-scenes stories from someone who was really there.

 Want to visit the most recognizable filming locations around the country?